huggingface/blog/text-to-webapp.md

 ## Generating the HTML stream

-t is now time to return some HTML to the web client when they visit a URL, say `/app`
+It's now time to return some HTML to the web client when they visit a URL, say `/app`.

-To achieve this, we will use Express.js and create an endpoint in which we will stream the results from the Hugging Face Inference API.
+We will create and endpoint with Express.js to stream the results from the Hugging Face Inference API.

 ```javascript